 What's the difference with screen sharing?

-Good question.
-The number 1 difference with screen sharing, is that co-browsing is interactive - or ‘collaborative’.
+The number 1 difference between co-browsing and screen sharing, is that co-browsing is interactive - or ‘collaborative’.
 It’s no one-way traffic but instead allows both your agent and the customer joining in a video call to actively browse together.